List of Please Save My Earth characters: Sakura Kokushou

 Sakura Kokushou (国生桜, Kokushō Sakura) started having moon dreams around the same time as the others.
 Sakura attends the same school as Daisuke.
 They discover each other during a near-fatal traffic accident while on a field trip.
-Sakura screamed for Sarjalim to save her as the bus was in an uncontrolled skid.
+Sakura screamed for Sarjalim to save her as her bus was in an uncontrolled skid.
 Sarjalim was the goddess that the moon scientists worshipped.
 Daisuke heard this and realized that they had been having the same dreams.
 Sakura physically resembles Enju.
 Shusuran had short red hair, and Sakura confessed that she always wished that she had Enju's thick, lustrous hair.
 Desperate to help Issei get over his unrequited love for Jinpachi, she befriends him to help him move on.
 Subsequently, they fall in love and become engaged.
 In Boku wo Tsutsumu Tsuki no Hikari, they have been married for several years and Sakura longs for a child after they fail to conceive, but a miracle happens when she discovers that she is pregnant with their first child.

 Her previous life, Shusuran, was Enju's best friend and the two spent many hours gossiping about the goings-on of the moonbase.
 Shusuran admired not only Enju's looks, but also her ability to fall completely in love.
 Shusuran admits that she never felt love for anyone (although it is suggested that she did in fact love Enju), and apparently never paired up with anybody on the moonbase.
 Shusuran served as the team's physicist.
 She was the second to die.